Faculty Learning Communities

 Alternative Grading Faculty Group

 For Princeton faculty interested in learning about and/or using innovative methods for grading students, including collaborative grading, specs grading and ungrading techniques.
 Meetings occur on an ad hoc basis.
-Email [email protected] for more information.
+Email the McGraw Center for more information.